dancer1325/bitcoin/doc/dependencies.md

 ## Compiler

-* choose one of the NEXT= compilers
+* choose one of the NEXT compilers

 | Dependency                      | Minimum required                                      |
 |---------------------------------|-------------------------------------------------------|